markjnkim/es_mod/02-css/content/lesson-4-queries.md

 Now that we have this in place, let's start making the site fully responsive!

-> DEEP DIVE: For a very thorough history and explanation about this tag, visit [the MDN docs and learn more about the viewport meta tag.](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag)
+> **Deep Dive:** For a very thorough history and explanation about this tag, visit [the MDN docs and learn more about the viewport meta tag.](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag)

 ## Make Initial Site Edits